Read the latest information on

 Richard and Jacquie Halliday from Bordertown, South Australia demonstrate that when it comes to managing ovine Johne’s disease (OJD), good communication is their biosecurity weapon of choice.

-Thanks to their quick action and open communication with their neighbours and clients in managing their OJD experience, the Hallidays were chosen as one of three finalists in the 2013 Biosecurity Farmer of the Year Award (animal category), with the winner to be announced at the Australian Farmer of the Year Awards ceremony on Thursday 12 September in Melbourne.
+Thanks to their quick action and open communication with their neighbours and clients in managing their OJD experience, the Hallidays were chosen as one of three finalists in the 2013 Biosecurity Farmer of the Year Award.

 The Halliday’s flock of 1750 Poll Merinos was diagnosed with OJD after a single positive test on a ewe was returned after 14 years of consistent negative test results through the Sheep National Market Assurance Program.
 A thorough investigation has now led the Hallidays to believe that the OJD infection was transferred via a shared watercourse.